TG Universes & Series:

 “I know, mate (sigh) … I know,” Gaby softly whispered as she tearfully returned his hug.

 Paul and Bernie followed Clive’s lead.
-As tears continued to make their way down her cheeks, Bernie also apologized for Virginia but as Gaby assured her, she didn’t have anything to apologize for.
+With tear-stained cheeks, Bernie also apologized for Virginia, but Gaby repeatedly assured her that she didn’t have anything to apologize for.

-“I’ll miss you, man ...err …Gaby.
-Sorry about the ‘man’ thing,” Paul whispered into Gaby’s ear as they hugged each other.
-She saw that tears were gathering in Paul’s eyes.
+“I’ll miss you, man ...err …Gaby,” Paul whispered into Gaby’s ear as they hugged each other.
+She saw that Paul’s eyes were getting moist.

 “I thought they’d all hate me…” Gaby quietly admitted to Jules.